 There is 5+ accommodation options in the area

-The next stage is a popular one for hikers to skip so some people don’t end up staying around here at all.
+The next stage is a popular one for hikers to skip (use transport) so some people don’t end up staying around here at all.

 There is a reasonable range of accommodation in Champex Lac, which is further boosted by additional properties in Champex Den Haut and Arpette, which are within reach for most hikers.
 It is a popular stand-alone destination for people to visit and stay at during the summer so can be fully booked, especially on Friday and Saturday nights.